johanneshiekkasaari/full-stack-assignment/README.md

 Write a functionality to serve this image from the Odin backend to the frontend and overlay it to the map.

-### 2. Add the locations of lighthouses to the map
+### 3. Add the locations of lighthouses to the map

 The best way to help the ship navigate is to show the locations of lighthouses on the map.
 You managed to salvage the old corrupted codebase only a bit, revealing a string related to this data source, it says `seamark:light:range`.

-Pull the lighthouse locations with the backend and serve them to the frontend through an endpoint.
-Visualise them on the map
+Pull the lighthouse locations with the backend, serve them to the frontend through an endpoint and visualise them on the map

-### 3. Add any other dataset or functionality that could make Odin more useful
+### 4. Add any other dataset or functionality that could make Odin more useful

 Visualize any other kind of dataset or add a new functionality that might be useful for Isla when entering the dangerous waters

-### 4. Write a short production deployment document
+### 5. Write a short production deployment document

 You remember the magnificently robust way Odin was deployed into production previously.
 How did it go again?